 - Vitamins could help from getting tired and getting sick.
 Don't know if true or a placebo.

 - Ziplock bags and regular plastic bags.
 You never know when you need to carry extra stuff.

 - Also for dirty/clean clothes drawstring nylon bags are more tidy and practical.
 Also good for the environment as they are reusable!

 - Speaking about cables to charge and sync a variety of devices it is smart to get a set of adapters for every port.
 BUDI is a conveniently packed set of USB-A/micro/lightning adapters and Type-C cable.
-In addition to a smart and compact design, it has a built-in card reader and slots for 6 microSD cards allowing you to hold 1.5TB of useful data, and 2 Sim cards in case you need to replace your current one during visiting another country.
-Don't forget that cables may be broken or forgottn, so keep some spares.
+In addition to a smart and compact design, it has a built-in card reader and slots for 6 microSD cards allowing you to hold 1.5TB of useful data, and 2 Sim cards in case you need to replace your current one while abroad.
+Don't forget that cables may be forgotten or broken, so keep some spares.

-- When traveling, long wait times are unavoidable.
+- When traveling, long wait times are unavoidable and the internet is (shockingly) not always available.
 So don't forget USB drives or microSD cards with books, movies, podcasts, or youtube shows that will make pass the time.
 You can put some useful information there as well.